 Only deep enough to reach my ribcage, he can see all the way to the bottom, but his sturdy little body remains firmly on the dock.

 “Here, Fitz.
 I’ll catch you.”
-Mick’s soft Irish lilt still makes my heart flutter after six years of marriage.
+Mick’s soft Irish lilt still makes my heart flutter after seven years of marriage.

-But that’s nothing compared to the way my nether regions react to his muscular, tattooed body covered in nothing but board shorts.
+But that’s nothing compared to the way my nether regions react to his muscular, tattooed body covered in nothing but board shorts, the barbell through his right nipple on display.
 Even the frigid waters of the bay can’t cool my ladybits.

 You’d think that after this long, I’d be immune.
 I’m not.